 Go Green for the Holidays: Tips for a Sustainable Season

-It’s hard not to love the holiday season.
-Whatever your traditions, they’re typically filled with giving, family get-togethers, and celebrations.
-However, despite our best intentions, this season can also create a lot of waste and use quite a bit of energy.
+It's easy to love the holiday season.
+Whatever your traditions, the season is typically filled with giving, family get-togethers and celebrations.
+But despite even the best intentions, the holidays can also create a lot of waste.

 How to Save Energy for the Holidays